 Originally executed between 1911 and 1920, these notes and sketches include ideas for The Large Glass, among them stories about the so-called Bride and Bachelors portrayed there.
 Duchamp wanted these notes to be presented in random order in The Green Box, so that each reader's individual choices and personal preferences could determine a chance sequence.

-from Deborah Wye, Artists and Prints: Masterworks from The Museum of Modern Art, New York: The Museum of Modern Art, 2004
+Publication excerpt from an essay by Harper Montgomery, in Deborah Wye, Artists and Prints: Masterworks from The Museum of Modern Art, New York: The Museum of Modern Art, 2004.